cube3power/atsd/api/data/messages/delete.md

 0 row(s) in 0.2950 seconds
 ```

-### Deleting All Messages
+## Deleting All Messages

-Execute the following administrative command:
+Execute the following administrative command in HBase shell to truncate the 'atsd_message' table which will cause all records to be removed.

 ```bash
 echo "truncate 'atsd_message'" | /opt/atsd/hbase/bin/hbase shell